simgrid/simgrid/docs/source/platform.rst

 the :ref:`lua bindings <platform_lua>` (it is not yet possible to do so in python or directly in C++).

-Since we know that writing platform description files is not trivial, we included :ref:`many examples <platform_examples>` in the archive.
+We understand that writing a complex platform description can be tricky, we thus included :ref:`many examples <platform_examples>` in the archive.
 This documentation also contains some :ref:`hints and howtos <howto>`, as well as the full :ref:`XML reference guide <platform_reference>`.

-Any simulated platform must contain **basic elements**, such as hosts, links, storages, etc.  SimGrid gives you a great liberty when defining **routing of your platform**, ie the path taken between each pair of hosts.
-Finally, you may also describe an **experimental scenario**, with qualitative changes (e.g., bandwidth changes representing an external load) and qualitative changes (representing how some elements fail and restart over time).
+Any simulated platform must contain **basic elements**, such as hosts, links, storages, etc. SimGrid gives you a great liberty when defining the **routing of your platform**, i.e., the network path taken between each pair of hosts.
+Finally, you may also describe an **experimental scenario**, with qualitative (e.g., bandwidth variations representing an external load) and qualitative (e.g., representing how some elements fail and restart over time) changes.

 Defining Basic Elements